coha-it/dr-oliver-haas.de/wp-content/plugins/wp-mailto-links/readme.txt

 ?>`

 == Changelog ==

+= 3.1.2 =
+* Feature: We fully removed all external marketing advertisements!
+Enjoy our plugin without distractions! :)
+* Feature: Full support for Oxygen builder
+* Tweak: Optimize PHPDocs and comments

+= 3.1.1 =
+* Feature: Soft-Encode all HTML tags + new settings item (This will prevent complex plugins from breaking)
+* Dev: New filter for randomization of javascript escaping methods

 = 3.1.0 =
 * Feature: Exclude script tags from being encoded
 * Fix: Revalidate and strip escape sequences for encode_escape function